 Simulates the publisher disconnecting from the server, either in the normal way by sending a Disconnect message, or unexpectedly.

-The connection is established directly to the broker, so you do not need to use set up a WebSocket server for this.
+The connection is established directly to the broker, so you do not need to use a WebSocket server for this.

-For more information about configuring SoapUI NG tests for MQTT, see the MQTT Testing Tutorial.
+For more information about configuring functional tests for MQTT, see the MQTT Testing Tutorial.